Action vs. Information:

 Action is the enemy of Information.

 Meaning that, as a writer, it’s my obligation to choose one or the other concept (action-based or informational) to define each scene I develop.
 I can either depict (spectacular) action or provide (revealing) information to a reader.
-But I cannot simultaneously provide both, as the two concepts are inherently incompatible.
+But I cannot simultaneously and equally provide both, as the two concepts are inherently incompatible.
 Action sequences typically rely on external cues; on visual, sensory-heightened but otherwise superficially detailed observations.
-Conversely, information dissemination tends to internalize, and either through omniscient narration or dialogue provides pertinent revelation, newfound knowledge or secrets unbeknownst to other characters or to the reader.
+Conversely, information dissemination tends to internalize, and either through omniscient narration or dialogue provides pertinent revelation ,newfound knowledge or secrets unbeknownst to other characters or to the reader.

 The cavalry charge?
 That’s action.
 I want my audience breathless—so it’s all thundering hooves and glistening sabers and a distant blare of bugles whipped away by the wind.
 Explosions and carnage.
 Glimpses of both unfettered bravery and agonizing death.
 Action.